p1nrojas/pk-nuage-multi/README.md

 ## Caution!
 Use it under your own risk.
 Intended for PoCs and Lab

-# Createyour SDN experience (WAN and DC end-to-end programability on VXLANs) at packet.net
+# Create your SDN experience (WAN and DC end-to-end programmability on VXLANs) at packet.net

 This playbook will create a Bare Metal Type 2 server at packet.net and install a whole Nuage VNS solution to try things like Zero Touch Bootstrapping and  Application Aware Routing.
 Install a Kubernetes Cluster with Plugin Nuage and a Stand-Alone docker server.
 Also, you can play segmenting traffic and using ACLs between WAN Branches and Containers on Kubernetes